BIDS/repro-case-studies/case-studies/fatmai.md

 ## What do you view as the major incentives for doing reproducible research?

 I think reproducible research allows faster progress in a researcher's own domain and makes interdisciplinary projects possible.
 To see that your own research is further used not only in your own domain but also across domains is very rewarding.
 It opens up possibilites for new collaborations.
-For example, I collaborated in two new projects that recently got published by making my stimulus available [Castelluci et al. 2017 and Kizilirmak et al. 2016].
+For example, I collaborated in two new projects that recently got published by making my stimulus available [@kizilirmak2016generation, castelluccia2017towards].

 # References

-Castelluccia, C., Duermuth, M., Golla, M., & Deniz, F. (2017, February).
-Towards Implicit Visual Memory-Based Authentication.
-In Network and Distributed System Security Symposium (NDSS).

-@inproceedings{castelluccia2017towards,
-  title={Towards Implicit Visual Memory-Based Authentication}, author={Castelluccia, Claude and Duermuth, Markus and Golla, Maximilian and Deniz, Fatma}, booktitle={Network and Distributed System Security Symposium (NDSS)}, year={2017}
-}

-Kizilirmak, J. M., da Silva, J. G. G., Imamoglu, F., & Richardson-Klavehn, A. (2016).
-Generation and the subjective feeling of “aha!” are independently related to learning from insight.
-Psychological research, 80(6), 1059-1074.
-Chicago

-@article{kizilirmak2016generation,
-  title={Generation and the subjective feeling of “aha!” are independently related to learning from insight}, author={Kizilirmak, Jasmin M and da Silva, Joana Galvao Gomes and Imamoglu, Fatma and Richardson-Klavehn, Alan}, journal={Psychological research}, volume={80}, number={6}, pages={1059--1074}, year={2016}, publisher={Springer}
-}